jobertol/matlab/README.md

 ## tf_pfe

-You can use this function to display the **Partial Fraction Expansion** of the transfer function
+You can use this function to display the **Partial Fraction Expansion** of a transfer function:

 `
 tf_pfe(sys)